Hugging Face

 Biases and Limitations in Datasets

 AI models, particularly NLP, have long struggled with biases in datasets used to build them.
 Human biases such as overgeneralization, stereotypes, prejudice, selection bias, and the halo effect are prevalent in the real world.
-Large language models are trained with vast volumes of data often scrapped from the internet that could contain some of these biases.
-For instance, researchers found men are over-represented in online news articles and on Twitter conversations.
+Large language models are trained with vast volumes of data, often scraped from the internet, that could contain some of these biases.
+For instance, researchers found that men are over-represented in online news articles and on Twitter conversations.
 So, machine learning models trained on such datasets could have implicit gender biases.

 Other researchers discovered NLP models underrepresent women in certain career fields like computer programming and medicine.
 In a task determining the relationships between words, the models associated occupations such as nursing and homemaking with women and doctor and computer programming with men.

-Hugging Face acknowledged the issue and even showed how some models in their library such as BERT contain implicit biases.
-It put some checks and fine tuning in place, including the Model Card feature intended to accompany every model on the platform and highlight their potential biases.
+Hugging Face acknowledged the issue and even showed how some models in its library, such as BERT, contain implicit biases.
+It put some checks and fine-tuning in place, including the Model Card feature intended to accompany every model on the platform and highlight its potential biases.
 However, these measures may not be enough since they warn users but do not fully tackle them.

 Trends to Commercialize Language Models

-Hugging Face hosts over 130 architectures.
-However, some popular architectures like GPT-3, Jurassic-1, and Megatron-Turing NLG are not available in the company’s library because companies, such as Open-AI and AI21 Labs, began commercializing their proprietary models.
+Hugging Face hosts over 2 million models as of January 2026.
+However, some popular architectures like GPT-3, Jurassic-1, and Megatron-Turing NLG are not available in the company’s library because companies, such as OpenAI and AI21 Labs, began commercializing their proprietary models.

-Commercialized models usually contain more parameters (175B, 178B, and 350B) than open-source models and can perform more advanced tasks.
+Commercialized models usually contain more parameters than open-source models and can perform more advanced tasks.
 If the commercialized model trend continues, some of the content in Hugging Face’s library could become obsolete.
-Hugging Face could no longer host the commercialized models.
 Models they can host would become less accurate, have fewer parameters, and could not perform advanced tasks as well as commercialized models, driving users away from the platform.

 Summary

-Hugging Face’s open-source library and model repositories is helping to drive access to ML models as the field explodes, and has become very popular among ML engineers, data scientists, and researchers.
-For the first 5 years of its existence, Hugging Face prioritized gaining free users and building a community over monetization.
+Hugging Face’s open-source library and model repositories are helping to drive access to ML models as the field explodes, and have become popular among ML engineers, data scientists, and researchers.
+For the first five years of the company, Hugging Face prioritized gaining free users and building a community over monetization.
 In 2021, the company began focusing on the enterprise market.
 They developed enterprise-grade products and services with more security features and processing capacity.

 Hugging Face is well capitalized.
-In May 2022, after its $100 million Series C round, the company also had roughly $40 million in the bank from previous rounds—bringing its cash reserves to $140 million.
-They can use their cash position will allow them to continue to grow their library and potentially focus on expanding beyond NLP into MLOps, accelerating their commercialization efforts, and fighting the inherent bias in ML models.
+In May 2022, after its $100 million Series C round, the company also had roughly $40 million in the bank from previous rounds, bringing its cash reserves to $140 million.
+This position allows the company to continue to grow its library and potentially focus on expanding beyond NLP into MLOps, accelerating commercialization efforts, and fighting the inherent bias in ML models.